vertex-center/vertex/README.md

 Vertex is a program that allows you to create your self-hosted server easily.
 Install, configure and start new services in less than a minute.

-Vertex is designed to be installed on low-powered computers like Raspberry Pi, so avoiding systems like Docker and prioritizing compiled languages like Go, Rust or C++.
+Vertex is designed to be installed on low-powered computers like Raspberry Pi, so prioritizing compiled languages like Go, Rust or C++.

 <img width="1884" alt="image" src="https://github.com/vertex-center/vertex/assets/12123721/a2b59a98-3b0d-4323-9db3-2078683eaf90">